-The Council has a Corporate Anti-Fraud Strategy 2016-19 outlining its approach to tackling fraud that is reviewed annually.
-The refreshed Local Government Fighting Fraud & Corruption Locally

-Strategy (FFCL) was published online on 26th March 2020 and during 2020-21 the intention was for the authorities' own strategy to be reviewed and updated to reflect any changes and best practice that the new FFCL Strategy recommended.
-However this was not achieved and was rolled forward to 2021/22 along with an assessment against the checklist contained within the strategy outlining best practice for dealing with fraud and corruption in local authorities.
-Work undertaken on the significant governance gap identified in 2021/22 (outline in section 5 below) has further delayed the Strategy being updated, however it is currently being updated and will be presented to the next GARMS Committee meeting in December 2022.
+The Council has a three year Corporate Anti-Fraud Strategy 2016- 2019 outlining its approach to tackling fraud that is reviewed annually.
+The refreshed Local Government Fighting Fraud & Corruption Locally Strategy (FFCL) was published online on 26 March 2020 and during 2020/21 the intention was for the authorities' own strategy to be reviewed and updated to reflect any changes and best practice that the new FFCL Strategy recommended.
+However, this was not achieved and was rolled forward to 2021/22 along with an assessment against the checklist contained within the strategy outlining best practice for dealing with fraud and corruption in local authorities.
+Work undertaken on the significant governance gap identified in 2021/22 (outline in section 5 below) has further delayed the Strategy being updated, however it is currently being updated and it is planned to be presented to the GARMS Committee meeting in January 2024.